Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Domain pruning via NLI

+\begin{definition}[Neural Logical Indices (NLI)] Given a variable $x$ in a query $\phi$, the NLI maps the subgraph $G^S_x$ centered at $x$ to a pruned domain $\mathcal{D}_x \subseteq \mathcal{E}$, representing the set of entities that remain plausible for $x$. \end{definition}

+In general, NLI first extracts a variable-centric subgraph $G^S_x$ from the original query graph $G_{\phi}$, determining the scope of constraints used.
+Then, we employ a neural embedding model to estimate how well each candidate entity satisfies the constraints encoded in $G^S_x$, producing neural scores over $\mathcal{E}$.
+Finally, we select the top-$k$ entities based on these scores to form the pruned domain $\mathcal{D}_x$.

+NLI reduces the search space in Equation~\ref{eq:optimization}, providing the potential to accelerate complex symbolic search.
+This raises a central question: \textbf{\textit{how can we compute these reduced domains both efficiently and with a high compression ratio?}}

-For computing neural logical indices, there is a trade-off between accuracy and efficiency.
-We propose two strategies: the local strategy prefers efficiency, while the global strategy emphasizes accuracy.
-An example in Fig.~\ref{fig:query graph and constraints} illustrates the subgraph used by two constraint strategies.
-We define the process as the \textsc{Cutdomain} function, which can be easily integrated with symbolic search algorithms.
+To better utilize the trade-off between compression ratio and efficiency, we propose two strategies: \textbf{the local strategy prefers efficiency, while the global strategy emphasizes higher compression ratio.} An example in Figure~\ref{fig:query graph and constraints} illustrates the subgraph used by two constraint strategies.

-\subsection{Local Constraints Strategy}
+\subsection{Local constraints strategy}